Meet Ivan. The One and Only Ivan. The Mighty Silverback of Exit 8. Whose tiny domain existed in a mall for 27 years.

 Ivan: The Remarkable Story of the Shopping Mall Gorilla by Katherine Applegate and illustrated by G. Brian Karas.

-She purchased this cotton candy machine from amazon because Ivan refers to the “pink clouds that humans eat”.
-It has worked well and she assures me that it comes with enough sugar to last a lifetime!
+Celebrate the movie or the book by enjoying some cotton candy as you watch!
+This cotton candy machine is perfect to create the “pink clouds that humans eat” and it comes with enough sugar to last a lifetime!
 What a fun treat for under $30!
-It might be a great Christmas idea if you plan to read this book in 2017.

-Have you read this book yet?
+Have you read the One and Only Ivan or seen the movie yet?
 What did your family think?